Ricardo Yui is a Peruvian-born Visual Artist and Filmmaker living and working between Lima (PE) and Amsterdam (NL).

-His projects and films have been produced and supported by institutions such as Institut Français (FR), CulturesFrance (FR),
+Ricardo holds the Master of Arts degree from ENSP d’Arles (FR).
+His projects and films have been supported by institutions such as

-CentroCentro (ES), Amsterdams Fonds voor de Kunst AFK (NL), and Programa Ibermedia (ES).
-The National Film Fund DAFO (PE) has awarded
+Institut Français (FR), CulturesFrance (FR), CentroCentro (ES), Amsterdams Fonds voor de Kunst AFK (NL) and the National Film Fund DAFO (PE).

-Having produced, written and directed five short films, his work has been internationally exhibited and screened by places
+Having produced, written and directed six short films, his work has been internationally exhibited and screened at 23rd Festival de Cine de Lima (PE) ;

-such as the 23rd Festival de Cine de Lima (PE) ; 4th Beijing International Short Film Festival BISFF (CN) ; CC Conde Duque (ES) ;
+4th Beijing International Short Film Festival BISFF (CN) ; CC Conde Duque (ES) ; Seoul Photo Festival (KP) ; Lishui Photo Festival (CN) ;

-Seoul Photo Festival (KP) ; Lishui Photo Festival (CN) ; Bienal de la Imagen en Movimiento BIM (AR) ; ICPNA (PE) ; Casa de América (ES) ; CentroCentro (ES) ;
+Bienal de la Imagen en Movimiento BIM (AR) ; ICPNA (PE) ; MAC (PE) ; Casa de América (ES) ; CentroCentro (ES) ; de Brakke Grond (NL) ; Les Rencontres d’Arles (FR) ;

-MusraraMix Festival (IL) ; de Brakke Grond (NL) ; Les Rencontres d’Arles (FR) ; Itaú Cultural (BR), and Musée du quai Branly (FR).
+Itaú Cultural (BR), and Musée du quai Branly (FR).

 During the decline of the West, the Mother Culture lost the control of its own destiny.
 Yorgos is a Greek homeless man stuck in a monotone life, when a trip to the old ruins wakes him up.